jantimon/css-exclude/README.md

 ## Motivation

 Overwriting long selectors is a pain and might cause unmaintainable code.
-*css-exclude* is post processor that allows you to choose which of those selectors don't belong in your final stylehsheet.
+*css-exclude* is a post processor that allows you to choose which of those selectors don't belong in your final stylehsheet.
 Just by writing a css comment.

 ## How does it work?